What’s a Software Development Environment

 Setting up a Website

-A website is actually a folder that contains all web resources and is kept in the document root directory of a web server.
+A website is actually a folder that contains all web resources.
+By default XAMPP stores the website you create insides the document root directory with

 To set up a website called myfirstwebsite, for example, first create a sub-directory called myfirstwebsite inside the htdocs directory; then inside the myfirstwebsite directory, create a PHP file called index.php that contains the following PHP script using a text editor: